 The parties have agreed on a proposed settlement of $56.3 million inclusive of legal costs.
 The Federal Court will consider this settlement on 20 June 2022.

-Maurice Blackburn has filed a class action against Colonial First State Investments Limited, the trustee of the Colonial First State FirstChoice Superannuation Trust, and its former executive director, Linda Elkins, in relation to alleged contraventions of its statutory obligations under superannuation law in the period of 2013 to 2017.
+In October 2019, Maurice Blackburn filed a class action against Colonial First State Investments Limited (Colonial), the former trustee of the Colonial First State FirstChoice Superannuation Trust (FirstChoice Fund), and its former executive director, Linda Elkins.

 - give priority to the interests of beneficiaries where a conflict of interest arose.